Wilderness stars in London show of revered Canadian art

 Works by Thomson and the Group of Seven are also highly prized on the Canadian art market.

-In 2009, a small oil sketch titled "Old Stump, Lake Superior" by Harris was sold for C$3.5 million (£2.19 million), the top price ever paid for a Group of Seven painting, according to Linda Rodeck, managing director of Sotheby's Canada.
+In 2009, a small oil sketch titled "Old Stump, Lake Superior" by Harris was sold for C$3.5 million (2.2 million pounds), the top price ever paid for a Group of Seven painting, according to Linda Rodeck, managing director of Sotheby's Canada.

 After London, the 122 paintings on loan from Canada's National Gallery of Art, the Art Gallery of Ontario, the McMichael Canadian Art Collection, the Hart House Permanent Art Collection and private lenders, will also travel to Oslo, Norway, and Groningen in the Netherlands.